buildpacks/rfcs/text/0000-stop-deleting-cache-images.md

 Why should we *not* do this?

-Platform authors relying on this behavior will need to take additional measures to ensure cache image cleanup.
+Platform authors relying on this behavior will need to take additional measures to ensure cache image cleanup or the destination registry will continue to grow.

 # Alternatives
 [alternatives]: #alternatives